mschmidt1703/twine-ctf/README.md

 ```
 /src will always contain the current files.

 3.)
-Import story.html in your twine folder to locally work on it.
+Import story.html in your twine folder.
 If work is done then export html file from Twine:
 ```
 Build --> Export
 ```